IBM/detect-secrets-stream/README.md

 ### End 2 end test

-This requires personal or staging environment.
+This requires a personal or staging environment.
 See [kustomize_envs/dev/README.md](kustomize_envs/dev/README.md) for more details.

 ## Utilities

 This repo has provided a utility module which enables an admin to do many routine tasks.
 The utility is invoked though `python -m detect_secrets_stream.util.secret_util`

 Running the utility requires several environment variables.
-You will first unlock secrets with `git-crypt` (secret management section above), then export the required environment variables.
-One example environment variable file (`.env.example`) has been prepared to help you.
+You will first need to unlock secrets using `git-crypt`, then export the required environment variables.
+An example environment variable file (`.env.example`) has been prepared to help you.

 From a `fish` shell, you can do something like below